 When I am not on the move, I work from home, which is a real comfort.
 I am more efficient because I avoid the stress and fatigue of transport.
 I’m not disturbed by the noise of office life.
 I can drop my children off at school some mornings or pick them up some evenings on my bike.

 After a tiring day, I put on my trainers and go running right after closing my computer.
-At weekends, my family or friends and I escape to the mountains to practice the activities that the mountain offers us each season: hiking, skiing, via-ferrata, hiking, climbing, water sports on the Lac du Bourget…
+At weekends, my family or friends and I escape to the mountains to practice the activities that the mountain offers us each season: hiking, skiing, via-ferrata, climbing, water sports on the Lac du Bourget…

 Even if the Monday morning discussions around the coffee machine may be missing, I have found my balance thanks to -remote working.